elijahra/Data-Blog-Posts-/README.md

 * I learned how to use Seaborn
 * Pacticed manipulating dataframes in pandas
 * look for insigts in data
+* How to use widgets in jupyter notebook
+* using bloomberg plotting animation

 # What I want to do
 > When I aquire more skills and over time I will: